Fortinet races to patch critical EMS flaw as attackers exploit it in the wild

 1. Patch immediately

 The primary and most effective defense is to apply the security updates provided by Fortinet.
 Do not wait for a scheduled maintenance window.
 The risk of compromise is high and ongoing.
-Upgrade to the patched versions outlined in Fortinet's advisory, such as 7.2.3 or 7.0.11.
+Upgrade to the patched versions outlined in Fortinet's advisory.

 2. Hunt for signs of compromise